TheUcheojor/SYSC3303_-ElevatorControlSystem/docs/iteration-four/Readme.txt

 Elevator System Control Simulator Iteration #3
 Team members: Ryan Fife, Paul Okenne, Jacob Charpentier, Favour Olotu, Delight Oluwayemi

-System Overview:
+SYSTEM OVERIEW
 	The purpose of this program is to simulate a real-time server-client communication.
 The system is comprised of three
 	subsystems: a central scheduler, the floor controller, and elevator controller.
 Inter-system communication utilizes a defined message schema over UDP allowing each subsystem to be independently deployed.

-Primary Classes:
+PRIMARY CLASSES
 	ElevatorController - This class manages inter-subsystem elevator communications and manages the elevator cars.

 	ElevatorCar - The elevator car entities, containing a motor and door.

 	FloorSubsystem- This class manages sending and receiving of job requests from and to the Scheduler.

 	Floor - This class is controlled by the FloorSubsystem.
 It handles job requests and holds the properties of the floor ie. floor number, floor buttons and floor lamps.

 	Scheduler - This class manages the communication between the Elevator and the Floor sub systems.

 	SubsystemCommunicationRPC - Class for managing inter subsystem communication.
 In this iteration we use a RDP schema over UDP.

-System Flow:
+SYSTEM FLOW:
 	** All communication between subsystems is done over UDP

 	1. Floor Subsystem determines if there is a valid input data (user presses a button)
 	2. input data is sent to Scheduler
 	3. Scheduler starts serving the request received by floor, starts moving elevator
 	4. Elevator moves towards requested floor, notifying scheduler of each floor it passes
 	5. Scheduler stops Elevator at desired floor
 	6. Scheduler notifies floor subsystem
 	6. Floor subsystem sends the elevator button press to the elevator subsystem
 	7. Elevator sends the request to the scheduler
 	8. Repeat steps 3 -> 5

 HOW TO RUN THE PROGRAM
 Running any Java application begins with executing the static main(String[] args) function.